Mbed-TLS/mbedtls/docs/architecture/testing/psa-storage-format-testing.md

 ## Storage architecture overview

 The PSA subsystem provides storage on top of the PSA trusted storage interface.
-The state of the storage is a mapping from file identifer (a 64-bit number) to file content (a byte array).
+The state of the storage is a mapping from file identifier (a 64-bit number) to file content (a byte array).
 These files include:

 * [Key files](#key-storage) (files containing one key's metadata and, except for some secure element keys, key material).
 * The [random generator injected seed or state file](#random-generator-state) (`PSA_CRYPTO_ITS_RANDOM_SEED_UID`).